cscorley/dissertation/chapters/2_related/2_tr_models.md

 up in the same topic, while Dennis Rodman and basketball should end up in another.
 Additionally, documents may also express multiple topics.
 That is, a document on Dennis Rodman could relate to multiple topics: basketball, tattoos, and vibrant hair coloring.
-In this section, we will describe common topic modeling algorithms and give a brief overview of the related works.
+In this section, I will describe common topic modeling algorithms and give a brief overview of the related works.

 ##### Latent Semantic Indexing